 Finally, although protecting natural vegetation is essential for the preservation of major elements of biodiversity (Bruner et al. 2001, McKinney 2002, Sekercioglu et al. 2004), our results suggest that the agricultural matrix can provide habitat for some birds in the buffer zone of forested protected areas.
 Discussions of buffering the effects of agriculture on protected areas have often focused on providing a mature forest matrix to facilitate the movement or dispersal of forest species (Vandermeer and Perfecto 2007, Burkey 1989, Vandermeer and Carvajal 2001).
 Until now much less has been written on how the agroecological matrix itself, and early successional regeneration, can provide habitat for birds (but see MacGregor-Fors and Schondube 2011).
 However, care should be taken to examine body condition and demographic rates as we do here in assessing the value of these early successional habitats.

 In conclusion, this study shows that the regenerating forests that we examined failed to compensate for the loss of mature dry forest habitat, as indicated by distinct suites of bird species in the contrasting habitats, including the presence of some unique Hispaniolan endemics in mature habitats.
 Remnant overstory trees and dense understory in early successional regenerating pastures, however, do provide habitat for a suite of species, including many over-wintering migrants.
 But demographic and site persistence data suggest that these habitats may not be optimal for many migrants in particular.
-Because some of our regenerating sites were 20 yr old and still failed to replicate mature dry forest habitat, regaining complex microhabitats and structures in these dry forest sites may take decades or longer.
+Because some of our regenerating sites were 20 yr old and still failed to replicate mature dry forest habitat, regaining complex microhabitats and structures such as canopy closure in these dry forest sites may take decades or longer.
 Therefore, while early successional habitats may be viewed as part of a complex mosaic of habitats capable of attracting many birds, perhaps their greatest value is as a component of the buffer zone, enhancing biodiversity conservation through integration with protected areas which themselves contain mature forests that harbor more unique, often endemic, bird species.

 ACKNOWLEDGMENTS